icza/mpq/README.md

 Package `mpq` is a decoder/parser of Blizzard's MPQ archive file format.

-This is not a full implementation, primarily intended to parse StarCraft II replay files (`*.SC2Replay`).
+This is not a full MPQ implementation.
+It is primarily intended to parse StarCraft II replay files (`*.SC2Replay`), but that is fully supported.

 ## Usage